ns5678/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 - The output fields (the labels) are normalized during training to a mean of zero and a standard deviation of one, averaged over the dataset.
-  The scaling is controlled by passing the `volume_factors` and `surface_factors` values to the datapipe.
+  The scaling is controlled by passing the `volume_factors` andg `surface_factors` values to the datapipe.
 - The input locations are scaled by, and optionally cropped to, used defined bounding boxes for both surface and volume.
 Whether cropping occurs, or not,